Georgia Bulldogs: Baseball

 The Bulldogs play in the 3,291-seat Foley Field stadium.

 The Georgia Baseball team has seen most of its success in recent years, including winning the 1990 College World Series, as well as making the trip to Omaha in 1987, 1990, 2001, 2004, 2006, and 2008.
-The Diamond Dawgs, as they are called, are coached by Scott Stricklin.
+The Diamond Dawgs, as they are called, are coached by Wes Johnson.

 In its history, the team has claimed five Southeastern Conference tournament titles, in 1933, 1954, 1955, 2001, and 2004, and five regular season conference titles, in 1933, 1953, 1954, 2004, and 2008.

 The program dates back to 1886 and, according to former Sports Information Director Dan Magill, was once the most popular sport on campus.
 However, from the mid-1950s to the late-1980s, and then through most of the 1990s, there were only scattered bright spots as the team managed only a modicum of success.

 Since 2001, however, the program has enjoyed a resurgence, winning three championships in the Southeastern Conference, and participating in the College World Series four times in those seven seasons.

 The Georgia-Georgia Tech baseball rivalry is one of the South's most fierce.
 The teams' annual Spring Baseball Classic at Turner Field draws some of the largest crowds in college baseball (the 2004 game was seen by 28,836 spectators, the second-largest crowd in college baseball history).